 What they do

-Nurse managers oversee nursing care on a ward or unit in public or private hospitals, aged or palliative care homes, or other healthcare facilities.
-They supervise nursing staff to ensure nurses provide safe and effective nursing care to patients.
-They also oversee the continuous professional training and development of nurses to meet clinical standards.
+Nurse managers oversee the nursing care provided in wards or units at public or private hospitals, aged or palliative care homes, or other healthcare facilities.
+They develop, implement and monitor policies of nursing care.
+They also supervise nursing staff to ensure nurses provide safe and effective nursing care to patients.
+They oversee the continuous professional training and development of nurses to meet clinical standards.

-Nurse managers are responsible for the smooth running of their ward, making sure that the ward is adequately staffed and well stocked with medical supplies, including medications and equipment.
+Nurse managers are responsible for the smooth running of their ward, ensuring the ward is adequately staffed and well stocked with medical supplies, including medications and personal protective equipment.

 Nurse managers usually work regular office hours, but may be required to do shift work including weekends and public holidays, and their working times may be irregular depending on the size of the unit they supervise.
 They may also need to be able to provide training and organise and attend meetings with staff and upper management.